To and from Rome CIA Airport to the city of Rome

 Save time and money and book your private luxury transfer service to and from Rome Ciampino to the City of Rome.
 Don’t wait in long lines for taxis and get charged extra for your bags or risk not finding a last-minute taxi to the airport!
 With this luxury Mercedes fleet, you get the best price for the best service.
 Your arrival to your accommodation in Rome will be as comfortable and stress-free as ever with these luxury cars.
 Just choose from three different car options: a Mercedes-Benz E-Class Berlina, a Mercedes-Benz Viano Minivan or a Mercedes-Benz Vito Minibus.
 Enjoy the ride!

-If you’d prefer not to coordinate a complex route by public transportation or want to enjoy a few moments of personal space before a long flight, you can drive a vehicle from car sharing networks like Car2Go or Enjoy.
-Car2Go requires an international driver’s license for foreign drivers and charges between €0,24-€0,29/minute, while Enjoy accepts EU and U.S. driver’s licenses and charges €0,25/minute.
+If you’d prefer not to coordinate a complex route by public transportation or want to enjoy a few moments of personal space before a long flight, you can drive a vehicle from car sharing networks like Share Now or Enjoy.
+Share Now requires an international driver’s license for foreign drivers and charges between €0,24-€0,29/minute, while Enjoy accepts EU and U.S. driver’s licenses and charges €0,25/minute.
 For more information about how these services work, check out our transportation guide.

 SITbusshuttle is a shuttle service offering transfers between the city center, Fiumicino, and Ciampino airports.
 One-way services for both airports cost €6 while a roundtrip ticket for Ciampino airport is €11.
 Trips to Ciampino airport begin around 4.30am and end at 9.30pm.
 One-way services from Termini (Via Marsala 5) to Ciampino are 30 minutes.
-For the complete timetable click here.
 Tickets and reservations are available at the Ciampino airport desk, on board the buses, and at ticket machines in all bus stops (Termini, Vatican, and Circonvallazione Aurelia).
 You can also purchase your ticket in advance online.

 Terravision is another bus company that operates in many EU and UK cities, offering city tours and low cost airport transfers.
 For €5.80 adults and children (ages 5-12) can ride the shuttle bus from Termini station to Ciampino airport (a 40 minutes trip) at various time slots, with departures spanning between 10 to 100 minute intervals depending on the time of day.
 A round-trip ticket costs €9 and tickets are always free for children aged 4 and younger.